codehubasa/Unnati/README.md

 🌐 Unnati

-🚀 A Data-Driven Gram Panchayat Governance Platform
+🚀  Data-Driven Gram Panchayat Governance Platform

 Unnati is a scalable civic-tech platform that digitizes rural governance by connecting citizens, Panchayat officials, and government administrators through a unified, data-driven system.
 ________________________________________